sdegutis/immaculatalibrary.com/site/data/articles/2025-03-06-mary-wrote-hebrews.md

 All Scripture is God-breathed, or inspired by the Holy Spirit.
 We know that Mary was filled with the Holy Spirit more than anyone else, and that she is the spouse of the Holy Spirit, as she is the daughter of the Father and the mother of the Son.

 The theory is more specifically that Mary and the Holy Spirit co-authored this letter.
 This resolves two difficulties.
 One is the use in chapter 11 of a masculine word in Greek, as the Holy Spirit used his own pronouns in that moment.
-The other is the fact that "we" is used interchangably with "I".
+The other is the fact that "we" is used interchangeably with "I".

 ### It's clearly a maternal exhortation